ArgKG/2021/index.md

 ## Submission Information

-All submissions must be formatted with LaTeX using the akbc LaTeX source: akbc-latex.zip.
-Further details can be found on the <a href="https://www.akbc.ws/2021/submission">AKBC Submission site</a>.
+- All submissions must be formatted with LaTeX using the following LaTeX source: <a href="https://github.com/akbc-conference/style-files/blob/master/akbc-latex.zip?raw=true">akbc-latex.zip</a>.
+- Further details on submission TBA shortly.

 ## Registration